 Can create a seamless finish with matching FENIX worktops

 If you’re looking for a seamless finish, you can pair your FENIX kitchen with matching FENIX worktops.

 A FENIX kitchen is going to be high quality, attractive and long lasting, but of course everything comes with disadvantages.
 These are as follows.

 Most of the less expensive German & Italian brands don’t offer FENIX kitchens.
 Therefore, if you want a FENIX kitchen, you’ll have to buy it from one of the more expensive German or Italian brands.

-Also, a FENIX kitchen will always be in a higher price group than a laminate or lacquered laminate kitchen.
-In most German & Italian ranges, FENIX kitchens are usually in price groups 3, 4 or 5.
+Also, a FENIX kitchen will always cost more than a laminate or lacquered laminate kitchen.
+In most German & Italian ranges, FENIX kitchens are usually in price groups 4, 5 or 6.
 In contrast, laminate and lacquered laminate kitchens are usually in prices groups 1 or 2.
 Therefore, a FENIX kitchen will always cost at least 25% more than a laminate or lacquered laminate kitchen.

 The other downside of FENIX doors is that sometimes the edging is visible.
 In contrast, if you go for a fully lacquered door with a rounded edge, you won’t see any edging.

 While laminate, lacquered laminate & lacquered doors come in a wide variety of colours, FENIX kitchen doors usually have a much more limited palette.
 If none of the colours available are what you’re looking for, this could be a problem.

 Our FREE service recommends the best value German and Italian kitchen suppliers in your area.

 All showrooms offer FREE no-obligation quotes & are within half-an-hour’s drive.